chris03-dev/flathill-x64/README.md

 # flathill-x64

-All source code until v0.2.1-alpha are licensed under the BSD 2-Clause Patent license.
+All source code until v0.2.1-alpha is licensed under the BSD 2-Clause Patent license.

-All source code starting v0.3.0-alpha will be under the Universal Permissive License, version 1.0.
+All source code starting v0.3.0-alpha is licensed under the Universal Permissive License, version 1.0.

 ---